Rayze app lands investment to connect volunteers, nonprofits

 And after an investment of Series A funding and incubation support from Financial Finesse Ventures announced Monday, Rayze will launch programs to add users and nonprofits.
 Details of the investment were not released, though Financial Finesse Ventures said their typical investment ranges from $500,0000 to $1.5 million for a minority stake.

-Liz Davidson, Financial Finesse Ventures CEO and founder, said Rayze ticked all the boxes her venture capital firm was looking for in an investment – positive social impact, strong business model and a CEO who can inspire people to work together.
+Liz Davidson, Financial Finesse Ventures CEO and founder, said Rayze ticked all the boxes the venture arm of her firm was looking for in an investment – positive social impact, strong business model and a CEO who can inspire people to work together.

 ”Carl is a force of nature,” Davidson said. ”It’s gonna be really hard honestly to find other investments that can match this.”